Current number of reviews posted8,865 Make Making Travel More Fun! The ranking of hotel or inn in Japan which chosen by Japanese.

 • A luxurious hotel with an open-air bath and Breathtaking view spectacular view

-• The large communal bath is equipped with an open-air bath, sauna and jacuzzi, where you can enjoy natural hot springs full of minerals.
+• The large public bath is equipped with an open-air bath, sauna and jacuzzi, and you can enjoy natural hot springs full of minerals.
 You can see Mt.
-Fuji from the private bath, so it's comfortable to have the view all to yourself.
-The guest rooms are also spacious, and the observation floor is a great place to relax, so I recommend it.
+Fuji outside from the private bath, so it's comfortable to have the view all to yourself.
+The guest rooms are spacious, and the observation floor has a great view, so you can relax.

 はがせとうち's answer (Posted on:2023/12/ 1)